Lending Limits on Mortgages in Ireland

 There are also limits on the size of loans compared to the income of the borrowers.

-The Loan to Income Ratio (LTI) on Owner-occupier mortgages cannot be more than 4 times the borrower’s gross income.
-(This was increased from 3.5 in January 2023)
+The Loan to Income Ratio (LTI) on first-time buyer owner-occupier mortgages cannot be more than 4 times the borrower’s gross income.
+(This was increased from 3.5 in January 2023).

 Note – in 2018 a total of 2,465 first-time buyers were allowed to breach the 3.5 times salary requirement.